echanlopez/BorderedFJReduction/README.md

 bfj["IterationCount"]
 bfj["MatrixStatus"]
 ```
-To visualize the Dirac brackets in a structured, publication-ready format:
+To visualize the generalized symplectic brackets in a structured, publication-ready format:

 ```mathematica
 FJSymplecticFrame[bfj]